maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 - For the bifactor models, we examine estimates for the unidimensionality of the scale (i.e., explained common variance [ECV]; Rodriguez et al., 2015).
 - As exploratory analyses, we examine the invariance of the models across both gender and datasets.
 - Finally, we explore model validity by regressing variables with known associations with ADHD symptoms, such as education, depression, hostility, and both positive and negative parenting on the latent factors as specified in the best-fitting models.
+- We also provide code for the NET procedure, which tests whether or not the 3-factor model is nested within either of the two bi-factor models.

 **In this post, I will walk through the R code used for our 2018 paper, which takes a confirmatory factor analysis (CFA) approach to addressing the factor structure of ADHD symptoms in adults.**